OrlandoQuintana/socketbenchmarking/README.md

 - Even with the same artificial delays, `asyncio` continues to read from the socket, while the blocking client does not.
 - The server stays stable with async clients, but begins choking with blocking clients.
+- This benchmark runs under moderate local load.
+In real-world systems with network latency, higher message rates or heavier processing, **blocking sockets can cause Send-Q to grow into the megabytes,** leading to severe backpressure, stalled connections or even server crashes if not properly mitigated.

 ## Conclusion